What is MRR?

 By analyzing historical trends, a company’s weak points can be identified in order for management to make adjustments appropriately to support future growth.

-In order to calculate MRR, the average revenue per account (ARPA) is multiplied by the total number of customers for the given month.
+The formula to calculate monthly recurring revenue (MRR) is equal to the average revenue per account (ARPA) multiplied by the total number of active accounts for the given month.

 The average revenue per account (ARPA) is commonly used in the MRR calculation – or as an alternative, the average revenue per user (ARPU) could also be used.